 Introducing 360 EC-FPGA

-A major benefit of the 360 EC-FPGA is to ensure that advanced FPGA synthesis optimizations, used to achieve competitive functionality, performance, power consumption, and cost targets, do not introduce functional errors.
-It supports all sequential synthesis optimizations performed in FPGA design flows.
-It verifies whole-chip, flat netlists, allowing for the most aggressive optimizations to be leveraged.
+A major benefit of the 360 EC-FPGA is to ensure that advanced FPGA synthesis optimisations, used to achieve competitive functionality, performance, power consumption, and cost targets, do not introduce functional errors.
+It supports all sequential synthesis optimisations performed in FPGA design flows.
+It verifies whole-chip, flat netlists, allowing for the most aggressive optimisations to be leveraged.

-360 EC-FPGA verifies the optimized design 'as is' without gate-level simulation, design modifications or design restrictions, such as disabling synthesis optimizations.
+360 EC-FPGA verifies the optimised design 'as is' without gate-level simulation, design modifications or design restrictions, such as disabling synthesis optimisations.
 It eliminates the need for extensive scripting and many 'side files' generated by synthesis tools, providing a greater level of independence from the synthesis process.

 - Mapping: The pairing of RTL to gate flops does not need to be complete in 360 EC-FPGA to provide conclusive results

 - Comparison: 360 EC-FPGA deploys sequential verification engines, generating counterexamples for some compared points independent of the mapping of other compared points

 - Debug: 360 EC-FPGA utilises simulation trace based debug.
 Static failing patterns are generated on demand

 Support for all major FPGA devices, including (but not limited to):